garrett361/torchtitan/torchtitan/models/llama3_moe/README.md

 5. Load the `torchtitan` state dict into the sharded model.

+Other notes:

-With the `DefaultPlanner`, the `ReadItem` instances carry the state dict fqn corresponding to the given tensor via `read_item.storage_index.fqn`.
+- With the `DefaultPlanner`, the `ReadItem` instances carry the state dict fqn corresponding to the given tensor via `read_item.storage_index.fqn`.